LCR-ADS-Lab/ASC-Treebank/README.md

 ## Citation
 If you use our treebanks or models, please refer to the following papers:

-- (ASC treebank, model v1,) Kyle, K. & Sung, H. (2023).
+- (ASC treebank + model v1,) Kyle, K. & Sung, H. (2023).
 [An argument structure construction treebank](https://aclanthology.org/2023.cxgsnlp-1.7/), In *Proceedings of the First International Workshop on Construction Grammars and NLP (CxGs+NLP, GURT/SyntaxFest 2023)*, 51–62, Association for Computational Linguistics.
 - (ASC treebank v2) Sung, H., & Kyle, K. (2024).
 [Annotation Scheme for English Argument Structure Constructions Treebank](https://aclanthology.org/2024.law-1.2/).
 In *Proceedings of The 18th Linguistic Annotation Workshop (LAW-XVIII)*, 12-18, Association for Computational Linguistics.
 - (ASC treebank model v2) Sung, H., & Kyle, K. (in press).
 [Leveraging pre-trained language models for linguistic analysis: A case of argument structure constructions](./24_ASC-EMNLP-dataset/Sung_Kyle_EMNLP24_camera_ready.pdf).
 In *the Association for Computational Linguistics: EMNLP 2024*.